 The South Korean Chiwoo Cheonwang Series of gold and silver medallions from KOMSCO put the South Korean minting facility at the forefront of investor minds during one of the hottest sales years for many bullion programs around the world.
 Introduced in 2016, the Chiwoo Cheonwang Series features the image of Chiwoo Cheonwang, a real-life figure whose exploits on the field of battle earned him mythological status among ancient Chinese and Korean people.

 KOMSCO uses what it considers a progressive design approach for the Chiwoo Cheonwang medals.
 By this, it means the designs of Chiwoo Cheonwang on the reverse side change each year, but not just at random.
 The design elements are meant to follow Chiwoo as he prepares for war and leads his troops into battle.
 Each design remains focused on his military exploits with a different pose each year.
-For example, the progression of the designs from 2016 to 2018 went as follows:

 When the Chiwoo Cheonwang Silver Medallions were introduced in 2016, the mintage was set at just 30,000.
 That figure was increased to 50,000 for the 2017 release in response to the initial popularity and then lowered modestly to 45,000 in 2018 as demand for silver began to cool.
 KOMSCO responded to the lower demand for silver that continued into 2019 by setting the mintage cap for the 2019 release at just 33,000 medals.
 The Silver Chiwoo was available only in 1 oz silver in 2016 and 2017, but as of 2018, a 10 oz silver bullion option has been introduced as well.